praguematica/smservlet/README.md

 ***

 The mapping itself is inspired by Spring MVC @RequestMapping.
 The motivation is to have such mechanism without having to use whole spring mvc as well as when being limited by using older servlet specification 2.5.

-Additionally to the request mapping, smServlet does the following:
+Additionally to the request mapping, smServlet does something extra:
 * deserialization of attributes from JSON (using gson)
 * serialization of response to JSON (using gson)
 * contains mechanism to add **custom serialization and deserialization formats**